-The Gordon Scribner Award was created to honor Gordon Scribner ’42, former dean of students and director of alumni, upon his retirement.
-The award is given by the Alumni Association to persons who have made a major contribution of volunteer time and effort to Whitman College over an extended period of time and possess the ability to inspire.
-Any alumnus/alumna or friend of the College is eligible for this award.
-There are no restrictions regarding board involvement.
+The Gordon Scribner Award for Distinguished Service, created to honor Gordon Scribner ’42, former dean of students and director of alumni, is given to an individual who has made a major contribution of volunteer time and effort to Whitman College over an extended period of time and possesses the ability to inspire.

 The 2022 Gordon Scribner Award Winner, Davey Current ’71